Scakah/PCs/enclave/subject-30.md

 Elective:

 - Slingshot Gun - Slingshot powered rifle.
 Loaded with docile animals which get shrunkH and roundedM, up to the size and shape of a small cannonball.
 Power is set manuallyL-H, putting the gun on a corresponding Cooldown.
 Animals return to normal after impact or when released.

+## Appearance

+Small human female, hair already graying despite appearing to be no older than 22.

+## Background

+--- Report ---

+After the death of former corporal Gideon Sulpe (sometimes referred to as Gideon of Sulph) a charge of People was transferred into our custody.
+All of them seemed to be subject to horrible experimentation; However, neither Sulpes documentation nor Specialist Zuse seem willing to answer how, or more pressingly why these were done.

+This specific one seems to be entirely human, with the mixin of being able to orchestrate flocks of animals almoust as if telekinetically, and some minor capacity for general psionics.

+Both officer kane and specialist zuse assure me that while their modifications are potent, they do not pose any immediate threat to themselves but some to their sorroundings.

+From my personal interactions, they seem extremely pleasant and enthusiastic.

+After a brief psychological evaluation by High Shepard Macentyre, i was told to set them up with some tasks for now, for which the enclave seems a good place.

+--- Electronical Signature: Cpt.
+John Sinclair (verified) ---

 ## Abilities